FootyStats/footy/docs/index.md

 * **Returns**

     The attack strength of the team.
+If there is not enough data to calculate this correctly, return None.